apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/4-components.md

 p = precision()
 ```

-And finally, call the `update` method to return the precision for your data
+And finally, call the `update` method to return the results of `precision` for your data

 ```python
 p.update(np.array(y_true),np.array(y_pred))